FBW-17/chat-react-fullstack-demo/README.md

 That's it.
 The app will use concurrently to start React & the backend in parallel in one terminal window.

+You can test the chat with yourself by opening the url "localhost:3000" once more in a second tab (shortcut in Chrome: right-click on the browser tab -> duplicate).
+Then you step with two users into the same room.

+The app offers two chat rooms, switching rooms and sending messages to all room members.

 ## About the app

 Both frontend and backend just run LOCALLY (no central servers, etc)